A Comprehensive Approach to

 How to Begin

-If you would like to know more about the Center for Attention Deficit and Associated Disorders at Miami Children’s Hospital or would like to make an appointment, please call 305-662-8330.
+If you would like to know more about the Center for Attention Deficit and Associated Disorders at Nicklaus Children's Hospital, formerly Miami Children's Hospital, or would like to make an appointment, please call 305-662-8330.
 Services are covered by many insurance plans.

 Does your child have ADHD?